umap-project/umap/docs/config/storage.md

   but by default uses a custom storage that will add hash to the filenames, to be sure they are not kept in any cache after a release
 - `data`, used to store the layers data.
-This one should follow the uMap needs, and currently uMap provides only two options: `umap.storage.UmapFileSystem` and `umap.storage.UmapS3`
+This one should follow the uMap needs, and currently uMap provides only two options: `umap.storage.fs.FSDataStorage` and `umap.storage.s3.S3DataStorage`

 ## Default settings: